 - Environmental cues

 When it comes to mental health conditions or addictions that need to be treated, people often feel like they can take care of it on their own.
 Would you ever try to fix a broken leg at home?
 We can safely assume your answer is no and that’s why it’s just as important to take alcohol addiction seriously.

 Accepting your alcoholism is difficult.
 Once you determine you or a loved one suffers from addiction, the next step is visiting 1st Step Behavioral Health for comprehensive programs including:

 - Holistic therapy

 The staff at 1st Step Behavioral Health takes a traditional approach to recovery.
 Above all, we believe that a combination of talk therapy and caring support provides the best possibility for successful recovery.
 With short and long-term programs available, we can match you with a treatment plan for your unique needs.

 Get Help Today

 Stop letting alcohol control your life.
 Progress is always possible.
 Fortunately, you don’t have to go through it alone.
-Take the first step to recovery today by calling 866-319-6126 for a confidential intake assessment.
+Take the first step to recovery today by calling (855) 425-4846 or contact us here a confidential intake assessment.